Membership problems in braid groups and Artin groups: Introduction

-In addition to presenting these algorithmic results on braid and Artin groups, another aim of this paper is to bring to the attention to those working on group and semigroup membership problems this method of embedding the $A(P_4)$ as an approach to proving undecidability results for groups that are known not to embed $F_2 \times F_2$.
+In addition to presenting these algorithmic results on braid and Artin groups, another aim of this paper is to bring to the attention to those working on group and semigroup membership problems this method of embedding $A(P_4)$ as an approach to proving undecidability results for groups that are known not to contain $F_2 \times F_2$.
 Indeed, it was recently proved in \cite[Corollary~6.4]{foniqi2023membership} that just embedding the trace monoid $T(P_4)$ into a group is enough to yield undecidability of membership in rational subsets.
 We believe that there are likely many more natural situations when pairs of words cannot be embedded into a group, but $A(P_4)$ or $T(P_4)$ can, giving rise to undecidability results.
 This is, for example, exactly what happens in the case of one-relator groups and monoids; see \cite{gray2020undecidability, foniqi2023membership} and also the related work \cite{minasyan2024right}.

-This article is structured as follows.
-In Section~\ref{Sec:background} we give the necessary background definitions and results on finitely generated groups and monoids, decision problems, and Artin groups including braid groups and right-angled Artin groups.
-In Section~\ref{Sec:AP4-undec} we complete the classification of braid groups with decidable submonoid (and rational subset) membership problem initiated by Potapov in \cite{Potapov2013Composition}; see Theorem~\ref{thm:BraidClassification}.
-We go on to prove several undecidability results for the right-angled Artin group $A(P_4)$ and apply these to establish further undecidability groups for the four-strand braid group (see Theorem~\ref{Thm:Undecidability-b4}).
-Then in Section~\ref{Sec:ArtinGroups} we turn our attention to the more general class of Artin groups.
-Specifically we classify (in Theorem~\ref{thm_Artin_in_general}) the Artin groups with decidable submonoid membership problem in terms of the non-existence of certain forbidden induced subgraphs of the defining graph.
-We will show that the our classification of Artin groups with decidable submonoid membership problem also gives a classification of Artin groups with decidable rational subset membership problem, and with decidable semigroup intersection problem; see Corollary~\ref{corol_Artin_in_general_OtherAlgProblems}.
-In Theorem~\ref{thm_Artin_in_general_OtherAlgProblems} we identify some families of Artin groups for which the identity problem and group problem are undecidable, and in the remaining cases of our classification we show that the related fixed-target submonoid membership problem is undecidable.
+The main results of the article are the following: \begin{itemize} \item We classify precisely when the submonoid (and rational subset) membership problem is decidable in braid groups (Theorem~\ref{thm:BraidClassification}). \item We show that the fixed-target submonoid membership problem is undecidable in $\B_4$ (Theorem~\ref{Thm:Undecidability-b4}). \item We classify precisely when the submonoid membership problem is decidable in Artin groups in terms of the non-existence of certain forbidden induced subgraphs of the defining graph (Theorem~\ref{thm_Artin_in_general}). \item We show that the same classification also applies for decidability of other decision problems (the rational subset membership and the semigroup intersection problem) in Artin groups (Corollary~\ref{corol_Artin_in_general_OtherAlgProblems}). \item We identify some families of Artin groups for which the identity problem and group problem are undecidable (Theorem~\ref{thm_Artin_in_general_OtherAlgProblems}). \end{itemize}